Bobbyztz/chinawords/app/components/fileTree.md

 - **MagnifyingGlass.tsx** - Magnifying glass effect component
 - **NatureCard.tsx** - Card component for displaying nature-related content
 - **UnderConstruction.tsx** - Component used for pages that are under construction
+- **ProgressUnderConstruction.tsx** - Specialized version of UnderConstruction with GitHub link for the Project Progress page

 ## Component Usage